NetApp/trident/README.md

   it will halt; communication must be restored before Trident will come online.
   Once fully booted, however, etcd outages should not cause Trident to crash.
-* When using a backend across multiple Trident instances, it is recommended that each backend configuration file specifies a different `storagePrefix` value.
+* When using a backend across multiple Trident instances, it is recommended that each backend configuration file specifies a different `storagePrefix` value for ONTAP backends or use a different `TenantName` for SolidFire backends.
 Trident cannot detect volumes that other instances of Trident has created, and attempting to create an existing volume on either ONTAP or SolidFire backends succeeds as Trident treats volume creation as an idempotent operation.
-Thus, if the `storagePrefix`es do not differ, there is a very slim chance to have name collisions for volumes created on the same backend.
+Thus, if the `storagePrefix`es or `TenantName`s do not differ, there is a very slim chance to have name collisions for volumes created on the same backend.